-Route device events to your web application
+Send device requests and events to your web service

 Delivering events and requests to your cloud environment